-Introduction to Azure Cosmos DB: Gremlin API
+Introduction to Gremlin API in Azure Cosmos DB

 Azure Cosmos DB's Gremlin API combines the power of graph database algorithms with highly scalable, managed infrastructure to provide a unique, flexible solution to most common data problems associated with lack of flexibility and relational approaches.

-Features of Azure Cosmos DB graph database
+Features of Azure Cosmos DB's Gremlin API

 Azure Cosmos DB is a fully managed graph database that offers global distribution, elastic scaling of storage and throughput, automatic indexing and query, tunable consistency levels, and support for the TinkerPop standard.

 The serverless capacity mode is now available on Azure Cosmos DB's Gremlin API.

 The following are the differentiated features that Azure Cosmos DB Gremlin API offers:

 Graphs in the real world need to scale beyond the capacity of a single server.
 Azure Cosmos DB supports horizontally scalable graph databases that can have a virtually unlimited size in terms of storage and provisioned throughput.
 As the graph database scale grows, the data will be automatically distributed using graph partitioning.